datastax/php-driver/features/README.md

 ## Architecture

-The PHP Driver follows the architecture or [the C/C++ Driver](http://datastax.github.io/cpp-driver/topics/#architecture) that it wraps.
+The PHP Driver follows the architecture of [the C/C++ Driver](http://datastax.github.io/cpp-driver/topics/#architecture) that it wraps.

 ### Persistent Sessions